Thyroid hormones: Central

-(Coupling of DIT to MIT in the opposite order yields a substance, r-T3, which is biologically inactive.)
 Hydrolysis (cleavage to individual amino acids) of the modified protein by proteases then liberates T3 and T4, as well as the non-coupled tyrosine derivatives MIT and DIT.
 The hormones T4 and T3 are the biologically active agents central to metabolic regulation.

 Peripheral

 Thyroxine is believed to be a prohormone and a reservoir for the most active and main thyroid hormone T3.
 T4 is converted as required in the tissues by iodothyronine deiodinase.
 Deficiency of deiodinase can mimic hypothyroidism due to iodine deficiency.
 T3 is more active than T4, though it is present in less quantity than T4.

 Initiation of production in fetuses

 Thyrotropin-releasing hormone (TRH) is released from hypothalamus by 6 – 8 weeks, and thyroid-stimulating hormone (TSH) secretion from fetal pituitary is evident by 12 weeks of gestation, and fetal production of thyroxine (T4) reaches a clinically significant level at 18–20 weeks.
 Fetal triiodothyronine (T3) remains low (less than 15 ng/dL) until 30 weeks of gestation, and increases to 50 ng/dL at term.
 Fetal self-sufficiency of thyroid hormones protects the fetus against e.g. brain development abnormalities caused by maternal hypothyroidism.